 It’s very easy to wear a lapel flower incorrectly and it can be confusing.
-If you’re not yet used to the concept, there’s nothing wrong with that whatsoever.
+If you’re not yet used to lapel flowers, we’ll be covering their usage with the following points:

 What Is A Lapel Flower?